 Hello – and thanks for visiting my profile page.
-I provide what I hope is thoughtful and engaging talking therapy via Zoom as well as face-to-face work from air-conditioned rooms at Battersea Rise SW11, and Lion Yard SW4, in London.
+I provide what I hope is thoughtful and engaging talking therapy via Zoom, as well as face-to-face work from air-conditioned rooms at Battersea Rise SW11, and Lion Yard SW4, in London.
 If you've got something on your mind that's been bothering you, then perhaps 2021 will be the year where you finally choose to start talking about it.

 I see my job as a counsellor as helping people find ways of dealing with the difficult stuff that comes at us during our lives.
 It could be an immediate crisis, or long-running family or relationship issues, or a deep anxiety that seems to come from nowhere, or the gathering storm clouds of depression, or perhaps an issue or a sense of unease that has been nagging at us all our lives that we have never felt fully able to address.